 - 2.5 A member may be exposed to situations that could impair their objectivity.
 It is impracticable to define and prescribe all such situations.
-Relationships which bias or unduly influence the professional judgement of the member must be avoided. - 2.6 A member must explain to their client the material risks of the tax planning or tax positions and the basis on which the advice is given. - 2.7 A member must always disclose to their client if they are receiving commission, incentives or any other advantage and the amounts they receive from a third party relating to the matter upon which they are advising their client.
+Relationships where there are conflicts of interest or which bias or unduly influence the professional judgement of the member must be avoided. - 2.6 A member must explain to their client the material risks of the tax planning or tax positions and the basis on which the advice is given. - 2.7 A member must always disclose to their client if they are receiving commission, incentives or any other advantage and the amounts (or the basis on which the amount is calculated) they receive from a third party relating to the matter upon which they are advising their client.
 They must also follow their professional body's rules on disclosure of and accounting for commission.
 See CIOT PRPG and ATT PRPG.